yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/CSS_Questions.md

 > - Related Reference : [Visibility vs Display in CSS](http://vanseodesign.com/css/visibility-vs-display/)
 <br/>

-2. Please Explain The Difference Between Inline, Block, Inline-Block?
+2. Please Explain The Difference Between Inline, Block And Inline-Block?

 > - Inline<br/>
 > -> It has no line break before or after it, allow other elements to sit to their left and right.<br/>